 Conclusions, limitations and future research

 Grocery retailers need to effectively manage their inventory and, to achieve that, they rely on forecasting models and welcome new approaches that will enable them to improve their current practices.
 Related studies focus on incorporating more information (e.g., Gür Ali et al., 2009; Huang et al., 2014; Ma et al., 2016).
 These studies all assume that the effect of the marketing activities such as price reductions and feature and display promotions remain unchanged over time.
-This assumption may not hold because of the impact of external factors including the change in economic conditions, the change of the consumer taste, and new competition entry etc. The data on these factors are not always available to incorporate into the model.
-Or, we do not actually know which of these external factors are actually causing the structural break.
-As a result, the conventional models with all the available data used in the model building may be subject to the problem of structural break and potentially generate biased and less accurate forecasts.
+This assumption may not hold because of the impact of external factors including the change in economic conditions, the change in consumer taste, and new competition entry etc. The data on these factors are not always available to incorporate into the model.
+Or, we do not actually know which of these external factors are actually causing the structural change.
+As a result, the conventional models with all the available data used in the model building may be subject to the problem of structural change and potentially generate biased and less accurate forecasts.

 Our research focuses on how to mitigate the problem using data on the marketing activities which retailers typically have control over.
-We propose a set of models which take into account the potential forecast bias caused by structural breaks.
-The ADL-intra-EWC model generates forecasts which are the combination of various sets of forecasts by the ADL-intra model with different estimation windows under the condition where structural breaks are detected.
+We propose models which take into account the potential forecast bias caused by structural change.
+The ADL-intra-EWC model generates forecasts which are the combination of various sets of forecasts by the ADL-intra model with different estimation windows under the condition where structural change are detected.
 It tries to obtain an effective trade-off between the forecast bias and the forecast error variance.
-The ADL-intra-IC model tries to offset the potential forecast bias by adding the estimate of the forecast bias back to the error term at a cost of inflated forecast error variance when structural breaks are detected.
+The ADL-intra-IC model tries to offset the potential forecast bias by adding the estimate of the forecast bias back to the error term at a cost of inflated forecast error variance when structural change are detected.
 In the retailer context, the data at SKU level exhibit very different characteristics across different product categories and usually exhibit high levels of variations.
 Based on our empirical results, we find that these models outperform the ADL-intra model across all the 28 product categories.
 Table 8 shows the percentage reductions of various error measures by these models compared to different benchmark models for the one to eight-week forecast horizon.
 For example, the ADL-intra-EWC model reduces the MASE of the ADL-intra model by 0.18% and reduces the MASE of the Base-lift model by 10.49%.
 The ADL-intra-IC model reduces the MASE of the ADL-intra model by 0.45% and reduces the MASE of the Base-lift model by 10.74%.
 The ADL-EWC-IC model reduces the MASE of the ADL-intra model by 0.85% and reduces the MASE of the Base-lift model by 11.09%.
 More important than these average reductions, at the category level, these models have superior forecasting performance compared to the ADL-intra model for most of the product categories.